-For example: You’re out running an errand before meeting your friend for a dinner reservation at some new Italian restaurant.
-You get a text from your friend saying she’s going to be a little late, and asks if you can change the reservation.
+For example, You’re out running an errand before meeting your friend for a dinner reservation at some new Italian restaurant.
+You get a text from your friend saying she’s going to be a little late and asks if you can change the reservation.
 Since you don’t know the phone number off the top of your head, you look up the restaurant on Google.
 It comes up, along with something new next to it: a phone number you can click and call.
 “Interesting,” you think as your phone dials the restaurant, “that wasn’t there yesterday!”

 Google tests features like the mobile click-to-call function all the time.
 And they’re often added so seamlessly you don’t even notice them.
 One thing’s for sure—these features are all meant to contribute to helping you get the answer you need immediately.

 Interpreting the results of the live experiments is a whole other deal.
-Haahr gives an example using two pages, labelled P1 and P2, as ideal answers to a search query.
+Haahr gives an example using two pages, labeled P1 and P2, as ideal answers to a search query.
 P1 has the answer right on the page, while P2 has the answer on the page and in the snippet.
 Two algorithms, AA and AB, run the pages and find two different outcomes.
-The first algorithm (AA) shows the user P1, which looks like a good answer, so the user clicks—Google determines that to be a “good” outcome.
+The first algorithm (AA) shows the user P1, which looks like a right answer, so the user clicks—Google determines that to be a “good” outcome.
 The second algorithm (AB) shows the user P2, and they see the answer in the snippet; they don’t click it—Google would see that as a “bad” outcome.

-Haahr concludes this example by asking, “Do we really believe this?”
+Haahr concludes this example by asking, “Do we believe this?”
 (That one answer is “good” while the other is “bad.”)
 Depending on what Google wants out of these experiments, which is to deliver the user the answer they want, not necessarily.
-Haahr states how hard it is to distinguish whether AB was really worse than AA because the user didn’t click, citing the user could have gotten the answer from the snippet and therefore didn’t need to go to the page.
-“Live experiments are challenging” Haahr says, “but useful.”
+Haahr states how hard it is to distinguish whether AB was worse than AA because the user didn’t click, citing the user could have gotten the answer from the snippet and therefore didn’t need to go to the page.
+“Live experiments are challenging,” Haahr says, “but useful.”

 Human Rater Experiments are just as complex—and useful at helping Google discover the best metrics—as live experiments are.
 Human rater experiments show experimental search results to real people, ask them how good they are, get ratings for them, and average the results.

 The raters—yes, the same raters who use the search quality guidelines—use that same published document in these experiments.
-Despite their powerful algorithms, it’s important for Google to put experimental search results in front of actual humans.
+Despite their powerful algorithms, it’s essential for Google to put experimental search results in front of actual humans.
 After all, users are the ones who are going to see the search results, not phones and desktop computers.
-Humans are the ones who will actually determine if they’re useful or not.
+Humans are the ones who will determine if they’re useful or not.
 So Google values its raters’ feedback.

 “If you’re wondering why Google is doing something,” says Haahr at 16:49, “often the answer is to make it look more like what the rater’s guidelines say.”

-You heard him, folks—Google aims to stick to its own guidelines.
+You heard him, folks—Google aims to stick to its guidelines.
 So follow the search quality rater’s guidelines.

 The human rater experiments weigh its results on two scales: Needs Met and Quality.
 If you’ve read the search quality guidelines, these should already be familiar to you.
 If you haven’t, here’s a quick reminder:

-A number of factors—make that a large number—go into fulfilling the Needs Met rating.
+Some factors—make that a large number—go into fulfilling the Needs Met rating.
 When a rater looks at a site, it will be assigned a score depending on how well it meets a search query: Fully Meets, Highly Meets, Moderately Meets, Slightly Meets, and Fails to Meet.

 Haahr gives some examples of how rating a website for a search query can get confusing: